movie reviews from a film fan

 Moore is not a Patch on Santa Claus

-Several centuries ago, whilst out delivering toys to the children in the surrounding villages, toy maker Klaus (David Huddleston - Blazing Saddles) and his wife Anya (Judy Cornwell) get caught in a terrible snow storm and look likely to die when some elves magical whisk them of to their home at the North Pole.
-Klaus discovers that the elves are an industrious bunch making hundreds of toys and more importantly he has been chosen to become Santa Claus and thanks to some elf magic deliver toys to all the good children around the world.
+Several centuries ago, whilst out delivering toys to the children in the surrounding villages, toy maker Klaus (David Huddleston - Smokey and the Bandit Ride Again) and his wife Anya (Judy Cornwell) get caught in a terrible snow storm and look likely to die when some elves magically whisk them of to their home at the North Pole.
+Klaus discovers that the elves are an industrious bunch making hundreds of traditional toys and more importantly he has been chosen to become Santa Claus who thanks to some elf magic delivers toys to all the good children around the world.
 Hundreds of year's later and enthusiastic elf, Patch (Dudley Moore - Arthur), decides to run away from the North Pole and ends up being duped into helping evil toymaker B.Z.
 (John Lithgow - Footloose) as he tries to take over Christmas.
-It's now up to Santa to rescue his little helper and preserve the spirit of Christmas.
+It's now up to Santa to rescue Patch and preserve the spirit of Christmas.

 Part of the trouble with "Santa Claus" is that it is a movie of two distinct halves with the first half setting up a nice magical movie only for the second half to ruin it by being a little throw away.
-When you watch the first half of the movie, the introduction to Santa Claus, the history and of course his toy workshop full of happy elves beavering away is all fun and very special.
-You can't but help enjoy this build up and even though it is full of terrible puns it often brings a smile to your face.
+When you watch the first half, the introduction to Santa Claus, the history and of course his toy workshop full of happy elves beavering away is all fun and magical.
+You can't but help enjoy it and even though it is full of terrible puns it still brings a smile to your face.
 But then when the second half gets introduced the movie loses all that magic and becomes a bit of a nonsense.
 Now I know it needed to introduce a storyline with some form of immediacy about it but the story of Patch going walk abouts or the overall feel of it is wrong.
 It doesn't gel with the first half of the movie and turns "Santa Claus" into what it was most likely intended, a vehicle for Dudley Moore.

 Now I know that "Santa Claus" is a relatively old movie, especially when you consider it inline with technical advancements in movie making, but even so the few special effects which appear in the movie are to say the least laughable.
-Yes I am on about those anamatronic reindeer which may appear cute for younger audiences are really quite poor whether viewed close up or from afar.
-It really does cheapen the movie having such shoddy special effects and I can only say that thanks to the great set designs, especially Santa's workshop, the special effects can be ignored.
+Yes I am on about those animatronic reindeer which may appear cute for younger audiences are really quite poor whether viewed close up or from afar.
+It really cheapens the movie having such dodgy special effects and I can only say that thanks to the great set designs, especially Santa's workshop, the special effects can be ignored.

 As for the performances well David Huddleston does make for a very fine Santa and probably one of my favourites when it comes to the various versions which have appeared in Christmas movies over the years.
 He gives Santa that nice, kind feel yet someone who expects respect and it works well.
 Judy Cornwell is lovely as a warm motherly Mrs. Claus although I have to be disappointed that she didn't get more screen time as between Huddleston and Cornwell they add so much magic to the movie.